kennysusanto/3D-CGA-PA/README.md

 # 3D-CGA-PA
 ## PA 5 : Perspective Projection

-This program is using python3, make sure you run the script using python3.
+This program is using python3.7

+Executable created using pyinstaller

 ### Development
 Make sure you have [Git](https://git-scm.com/) installed.

 Steps:
 1. Clone the repository using "git clone (http link)" to your desired folder.
 2. *Do "git pull" before updating the code.*